NLIreland/puppet-fcrepo/README.md

 This module does not set a password for the Fedora Unix user.
 You'll need to do that yourself.

-The `java::setup` and `maven::setup` resources only support the `$::osfamily` parameters of RedHat, Debian, and Suse.
+The `java::setup`, `maven::setup`, and `tomcat::setup` resources only
+support the `$::osfamily` parameters of RedHat, Debian, and Suse.
 You may need to override the `$::osfamily` parameter, setting it to one of those supported OSes, to get these tools to install under puppet.

 ##Development